Prolost Watches

 This complication is either the buzzing hub of your thriving buy/sell/trade activity, or a harsh wake-up call.
 You can always hide it if the latter is scarily true.

-As with All Watches, Finances has an optional setting for a guide line, if you’d like to home in a specific level of investment.
+As with All Watches, Finances has an optional setting for a goal line, if you’d like to work toward a specific level of investment.
+The chart will subtly tell you how much you need to sell — or what you’re cleared to spend.

 Map